dkirkby/E4S/motor.md

 ## Kit Motor

 Your [kit](kit.md) contains a **Continuous Rotation Servo Motor**, but the [name is misleading](https://learn.adafruit.com/adafruit-motor-selection-guide?view=all#when-is-a-servo-not-a-servo-2875539) since can turn continuously, so is not limited to a 360 degree range, and has no rotary encoder or feedback.
 This is a low power motor so can run directly from USB power, with the usual requirement of an external motor power supply.
-If you look closely at this motor, you can see that it contains small gears and a circuit board with an H-bridge.
+Look closely at your motor: you should be able to see that it contains small gears and a circuit board inside its semi-transparent housing.
+The circuit is an H-bridge and will allow us to control the motor speed and direction using a PWM signal.
+Your motor might be a bit greasy when you handle it because of the gear lubricants added by the manufacturer.

 Add one of the plastic indicator dials to your motor (gently pressing it onto the output shaft) then build this circuit to drive your motor: